What is Remote Work Presence?

 Key Points

-- Affects teammate perceptions of availability
+- Affects teammate perceptions of availability, engagement, and even work ethic

-- Can be inconsistent with actual availability
+- Frequently inconsistent with actual availability due to idle detection limitations

-- Important for team trust and collaboration
+- Critical for team trust and collaboration in distributed and hybrid teams

 Examples